 - Less known, but my personal favorite moderate hike in the Bear Lake Trailhead: Jewel Lake.
 7.4 miles (12 km).
 1,400 feet (426 m)of elevation gain.
 Take a 0.4-mile detour to Lake Haiyaha for an added bonus.

 - Best advanced hike in RMNP: Sky Pond.
 8.1 miles (13 km).
 1,765 feet (538 m) of altitude gain.
 Climb up a waterfall at the end of this difficult hike for stunning views of the Sky Pond Cirque.

 - Expert hike: Hallett Peak.
 9.2 miles (14,8 km).
 3,254 feet (990 m) of elevation gain.
 Be aware, this is a tough mountain climb.
-Take a GPS and be prepared for summer storms when above treeline.
-Start early and be back below treeline by noon to avoid storms.
+Take a GPS and be prepared for summer storms when above the treeline.
+Start early and be back below the treeline by noon to avoid storms.